WALKING TOUR

 Visit the stop

-Often no less than 10,000 British soldiers were lodged or staged in New York during the war.
-Here at the main Barracks just 300 to 500 soldiers were housed — including wives, children, and other camp followers, 20 apiece in 21 sq. ft. rooms.
-The rest were put in earthen huts, bivouacs, tents, and civilian homes across the city and region.
-With these numbers and the hardships of an often brutal and corrupt military dictatorship, hatred of the foreign occupying army only grew, now increasingly among the loyal and neutral.
-But the ill-paid and diverse corps of Redcoats has often been unfairly portrayed, too, as has its officer core.
-Here at this most British location, we look at the Revolution as it so rarely has been — from the view of the “enemy.”
+• During the occupation, New York often no less than 10,000 British soldiers.
+Here at the main barracks 300 to 500 soldiers were housed — including wives and children — 20 apiece in 21 sq. ft. rooms.
+The rest lodged in earthen huts, bivouacs, tents, and civilian homes across the region.
+With these numbers and the hardships of an often brutal, corrupt military government, hatred of the foreign army only grew, even among the loyal.

 Visit the stop

-The history of the Revolution is something that has been created and recreated many times, and the struggle to control the past began even as the cannon fell.
+• The history of the Revolution is something that has been created and recreated many times, and the struggle to control the past began during the war itself.
 At St. Paul’s Chapel, you can see the first national memorial, honoring the general Richard Montgomery, who partnered with Benedict Arnold on the failed rebel invasion of Canada in 1775-76.
-Here we explore their unexpected, divergent paths to heroism and villainy, and the eternal drive to construct simplistic historical narratives of good and evil.
+Here we explore their unexpected, divergent paths to heroism and villainy, and the eternal drive to construct simplistic narratives from more complex historic events.

 Visit the stop